How to Make Scented Wax Sachets

 Beeswax

-Beeswax is likely one of the best waxes for making sachets.
+Beeswax is one of the best waxes for making sachets.
 It’s a natural wax produced by honey bees.
-You can purchase it in many different forms: raw, blocks, pellets etc.
+You can purchase beeswax in many different forms: blocks, pellets etc.

 Raw wax from a local beekeeper works well – just make sure your wax has been cleaned.
-Don’t stress it is easy to do – any rather fun too!
+Don’t stress it is easy to do – and rather fun too!

 Dried Flowers/Herbs